ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

 ### Add an Elasticsearch Connection String

-* An Elasticsearch connection string includes a list of **Elasticsearch destinations URLs**, and determines the **Authentication Method** the client needs to access theem.
+* An Elasticsearch connection string includes a list of **Elasticsearch destinations URLs**, and determines the **Authentication Method** the client needs to access them.
    * Omit the Authentication property if the Elasticsearch destination requires no authentication.
    * Add a connection string as shown below.